 They hold their own reigns.
 They are the horse and the rider.

-People who do something wrong then create distractions to avoid being caught, held socially and emotionally responsible for how they treat others, and or to see what they can or cannot get away with in life as if they are playing some kind of high stakes poker game using words like cards and calls like puffery blurting infused forms of socially challenging and football style offensive chest bumps.
+People who do something wrong then create distractions to avoid being caught, held socially and emotionally responsible for how they treat others, and or to see what they can or cannot get away with in life behave as if they are playing some kind of high stakes poker game.
+They use words like cards and calls like puffery blurting infused forms of socially challenging and football style offensive chest bumps.

 Poisoning the Well (for instance) is a socially sophisticated, profoundly anti-social, and oftentimes incredibly Machiavellian and strategic social sabotage and alienation tactic.